Crown Hill Tree Survey and Walking Tour

 Our neighborhood’s unique mix of urban, rural and the wild and natural is one of Crown Hill’s defining characteristics.
 The trees of Crown Hill play an important role in shaping this identity, whether they are the old fruit trees that evoke the era of farms and orchards, the firs, hemlocks, maples and other Northwest natives of our ravines, or the various other trees that have grown up together with our neighborhood.

-Crown Hill Neighborhood Association has received a grant from Seattle’s Department of Neighborhoods to catalog our neighborhood’s trees and to highlight their environmental, historical, and cultural significance.
+Crown Hill Neighborhood Association has used a grant from Seattle’s Department of Neighborhoods to catalog our neighborhood’s trees and to highlight their environmental, historical, and cultural significance.
 We want to hear your stories—or just a simple description—about your favorite trees in Crown Hill.
-At the end of the survey, an urban tree expert will lead a guided tour of our “significant” Crown Hill trees.
-The walking tour and a scavenger hunt will also be posted on our website so neighbors and other Seattle residents can do the tour in a self-guided form.
+In the summer of 2010, Arthur Lee Jacobson, an urban tree expert, led a guided tour of the “significant” Crown Hill trees on the north side of Holman Road.
+There are now two walking tours with maps and tree descriptions so neighbors and other Seattle residents can do the tours in a self-guided form; one map is for trees north of Holman and the other for trees south of Holman.
+We also have an alternate version of the first tree walk.

 As part of this project, we will select some of the trees identified in the survey and, with property owners’ approval, we will register them with SDOT’s Heritage Tree Program.
 This will be the first time Crown Hill as a whole has participated in this program.
 Please note that the Heritage Tree designation does not place any legal restrictions on a particular tree, nor do other elements of this project attempt to do so.
 This project merely attempts to increase education about the ecological functions trees perform in an urban environment, and to recognize those trees of significance to the Crown Hill community.